Fast estimation of Kendall's Tau and conditional Kendall's Tau matrices under structural assumptions: Simulation Study

 \subsection{Unconditional Kendall's Tau}

-In the unconditional framework, we compare the block, row, diagonal and naive Kendall's tau matrix estimators.
-The random estimator is left out as it is mainly of interest from a theoretical point of view.
+In the unconditional framework, we compare the block, row, diagonal, random and naive Kendall's tau matrix estimators.
 We will examine how the estimators' variance changes as a function of the block dimensions and the sample size.
 For this purpose, we consider mean squared errors (MSEs), which is a measure of variance here as all unconditional estimators are unbiased.
 Furthermore, we measure computation times for comparing the computational efficiency.
-For computing the pairwise sample Kendall's taus, we use the function \texttt{cor.fk()} in the \texttt{R} package \texttt{pcaPP} \cite{pcaPP}, which can efficiently calculate the sample Kendall's tau with time complexity~$O(n \log(n))$.
-The row, diagonal and block estimators are now available as part of the package \texttt{ElliptCopulas} \cite{ElliptCopulas}, and can be computed using the function \texttt{KTMatrixEst}.
+For computing the pairwise sample Kendall's taus, we use the function \texttt{wdm} in the \texttt{R} package \texttt{wdm} \cite{wdm}, which can efficiently calculate sample and weighted Kendall's tau with time complexity~$O(n \log(n))$.
+The row, diagonal, random and block estimators are now available as part of the package \texttt{ElliptCopulas} \cite{ElliptCopulas}, and can be computed using the function \texttt{KTMatrixEst}.

-In each simulation, data is generated using either the Gaussian distribution or the Student's t distribution with one degree of freedom, with zero mean and unit marginal variances.
-As both distributions are elliptical, correlation matrices can be directly obtained from the Kendall's tau matrix.
+In each simulation, data is generated using a meta-elliptical copula~\cite{abdous2005dependence,derumigny2022identifiability,fang2002meta,genest2007metaelliptical}.
+A copula is said to be meta-elliptical if it is the copula of a distribution with density $ \lvert \bs{\Sigma} \rvert^{-1/2} g(\x^\top \Sigma \x)$ for a covariance matrix $\Sigma$ (here chosen to be a correlation matrix) and a function $g: \Rb_+ \to \Rb_+$, called the generator of the meta-elliptical copula.
+This means that we simulate data from the Gaussian copula, or from other meta-elliptical copulas with different generators.
+Note that for meta-elliptical copulas, the matrix $\Sigma$ can be directly obtained from the Kendall's tau matrix.
 We let the underlying Kendall's tau matrix be block-structured corresponding to two groups of equal size, which we will refer to as the block size.
 This results in two diagonal blocks and a single distinct off-diagonal block due to symmetry.

+\textbf{Open problem 2.} Simulating from meta-elliptical copulas is easy, for example using the \texttt{ElliptCopulas} package \cite{ElliptCopulas} as they rely on elliptical distributions which are well-understood distributions.
+Constructing explicit non-meta-elliptical models of dependence that satisfy Assumption~\ref{as:simp_structural} seems difficult (unless both groups are independent) and is left for future research.
+Indeed, even in the low-dimensional case where $b_1 = b_2 = 2$ (so that the two blocks are $\{1, 2\}$ and $\{3, 4\}$), a D-vine (for example) would give a decomposition of the copula $c_{1,2,3,4} = c_{1,2} c_{2,3} c_{3,4} c_{1,3|2} c_{2,4|3} c_{1,4|2,3}$ of $(X_1, X_2, X_3, X_4)$.
+So Kendall's tau $\tau_{2,3}$ can be easily chosen through the specification of the copula $c_{2,3}$.
+However, this would not give an explicit expression for the other interblocks Kendall's taus $\tau_{1,3}, \tau_{1,4}, \tau_{2,4}$.
+Indeed, they depend in a complicated way of all the copulas' and conditional copulas' parameters through integration.